-While singing indoors face mask use is essential
+While singing indoors face mask use is (esser ntia Must be well fitted

-- □ Must be well fitted - □ Must be made from a material that is tightly woven.
+☐ Must be made from a material that is tightly woven.
 Teachers should consider a personal amplification system with the mic under the mask so that they don't have to raise their voices and still be heard.
 Students should NOT speak louder than normal speaking - no shouting or yelling.
 No one should speak without wearing a mask.
 Rehearsals, indoor or outside, should be no more than 30 minutes.
 Outside, a minimum 5-minute break after 30 minutes.
 Indoors, the room must have a complete exchange of air for 20 minutes before it is safe to use again.
-NFHS Guidance

-Plexiglass partitions or barriers between musicians are not recommended because the room HVAC system cannot properly change the air as designed.
-"Dead zones" or areas where aerosol can build-up are a concern.

-Rehearsal space recommendations in order of preference:

-- Outdoor rehearsals, using individual mitigation techniques described above. - Outdoor gazebo style tents with open sides and a high-pitched ceiling with mitigations. - Indoors with the typical outdoor air exchange rate from HVAC plus recirculation air through MERV 13 filters. - General procedures - □ Face masks must be worn at all times. - CDC guidelines for social distancing of 6x6 feet, with 9x6 for trombone players. - Indoor rehearsals should last for 30 minutes followed by clearing the room for 20-minutes for the HVAC system to change the air indoors with outside air.
+Plexiglass partitions or barriers between musicians are not recommended because the room HVAC system cannot properly change the air as designed. " or="" td="" where="" zones"=""> Rehearsal space recommendations in order of preference: Outdoor rehearsals, using individual mitigation techniques described above.
+Outdoor gazebo style tents with open sides and a high-pitched ceiling with mitigations.
+Indoors with the typical outdoor air exchange rate from HVAC plus recirculation air through MERV 13 filters.
+General procedures Face masks must be worn at all times.
+CDC guidelines for social distancing of 6x6 feet, with 9x6 for trombone players.
+Indoor rehearsals should last for 30 minutes followed by clearing the room for 20-minutes for the HVAC system to change the air indoors with outside air.
 How are music teachers managing singing/distancing?

-- Minimum 6 ft apart

-- No shared instruments

-- □ Sterilize stands

-- □ Sterilize mallets when shared

-- Bell covers on brass instruments - □ 30 min active playing or less - □ Masks on when not playing - □ Zoom class live and in-person synchronization - Practice room used for students to login to zoom if uncomfortable - Learn much music without active playing - □ For Choir classes (both MS & HS): - □ 6 feet apart in the classroom, more in theater - Individual music students bring each day, no shared space for folders (as usually happens) - □ Maximum of 30 minutes singing in one space, then we exit to go outside - □ When possible, no consecutive choir class is in the same location (ex.
-Periods 1 & 3 in Blosser's room, periods 2 & 4 in Schottenstein Theater seats) - □ Masks are always worn, even when outside - Synchronous classes for HS Choir (students on Zoom & in person so pacing stays the same) - Pre-recorded HS performance in October (groups called @ different times) so as not to have people sharing air in the Theater for more than 30 minutes at a time.
+Minimum 6 ft apart No shared instruments Sterilize stands Sterilize mallets when shared Bell covers on brass instruments Bell covers on brass instruments Masks on when not playing Zoom class live and in-person synchronization Practice room used for students to login to zoom if uncomfortable Learn much music without active playing □ Learn much music without active playing For Choir classes (both MS & HS): □ 6 feet apart in the classroom, more in theater □ Individual music students bring each day, no shared space for folders (as usually happens) □ Maximum of 30 minutes singing in one space, then we exit to go outside □ When possible, no consecutive choir class is in the same location (ex.
+Periods 1 & 3 in Blosser's room, periods 2 & 4 in Schottenstein Theater seats) □ Masks are always worn, even when outside □ Synchronous classes for HS Choir (students on Zoom & in person so pacing stays the same)

+☐ Pre-recorded HS performance in October (groups called @ different times) so as not to have people sharing air in the Theater for more than 30 minutes at a time.